open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 const result = doWork();
 ```

-You can also create Span Events with additiona
+You can also create Span Events with additional
 [Attributes](/docs/concepts/signals/traces/#attributes):

 ```js